hazelcast/hazelcast/site/docs/sql/ddl.md

 - `external_mapping_name`: an optional SQL identifier that identifies the object in the external system.
 For example, for Kafka connector it's the topic name, for IMap connector the map name.
 By default, it's equal to the mapping name.
-Moreover, some connectors might choose to ignore it (i.e. file connector).
+Moreover, some connectors ignore it (e.g. the file connector).

 - `column_name`, `column_type`: the name and type of the column.
 For the list of supported types see the Hazelcast IMDG Reference Manual.

 - `external_column_name`: the optional external name of a column.
 If omitted, Jet will generally assume it's equal to `column_name`, but a given connector can implement specific rules.
-For example, the key-value connectors such as IMap or Kafka assume the column to refer to a field in the value part of a message, except for the special names `__key` and `this` (referring to the key and the value, respectively).
+Key-value connectors such as IMap or Kafka assume the name to refer to a field in the value part of a message, except for the special names `__key` and `this` (referring to the key and the value, respectively).
 See the connector specification for details.

 - `type_identifier`: the connector type.